Types of Benign Brain Tumor

 A brain CT scan showing a cross-section of the brain with a benign brain tumor

 In a previous article, SemicHealth covered the different types of benign tumors, their causes, and where they are often located.
-In this article, we will cover the different types of benign brain tumors, their causes, symptoms of benign brain tumors, as well as treatment.
+In this article, we will cover the different types of benign brain tumors, their causes, symptoms, and treatment.

 Benign brain tumors are non-cancerous tumors found in the brain.
-Like most benign tumors, benign brain tumors grow slowly, making them undetected for a long time.
+Like most benign tumors, benign brain tumors grow slowly, going undetected for a long time.
 This is one major feature that differentiates benign tumors from malignant tumors.

 However, the skull is enclosed, so any tumor that grows within it, whether benign or malignant, has a great chance of pressing on some sensitive brain tissues, causing harmful side effects.